exposit/katamoiran/_posts/2016-12-14-6-hours-to-midnight.md

 So I tried.
 Not sure I succeeded very well, but hey, it was fun.
 Plus now I can make LaTex do some tricks.

 *6 Hours to Midnight* is my take on what *S\lay w/Me* intends; a game framework where sex and love is as much a narrative tool as violence is, if not more so.
+It's more heavily inspired by *Lady Blackbird* and *Ghost/Echo* mechanically, though, with a hefty dose of *Otherkind*.

 <!--more-->